AP Was There: Martin Luther King Jr. sentenced to chain gang

 AP Was There: Martin Luther King Jr. sentenced to chain gangNew

 DECATUR, Ga.
-(AP) — EDITOR’S NOTE — The year of 1960 was a pivotal year for civil rights in America.
+(AP) — EDITOR’S NOTE — The year of 1960 was pivotal for civil rights in America.
 Segregationist politicians insisted on upholding racist laws and policies that denied black people equal access to many aspects of public life.
 Legal challenges moved slowly.
-That year’s presidential candidates vied for the support of southern white voters amid the simmering frustrations of black people and their civil rights.
+That year’s presidential candidates vied for the support of southern white voters amid the simmering frustrations of black people.

 King joined them in October 1960, raising pressure that brought Atlanta’s leaders to negotiate an end to the campaign in exchange for desegregating public places.
 Everyone was freed but King, who faced probation after pleading guilty to a false charge of driving without a license months earlier, even though he carried a valid Alabama license.
 Judge J. Oscar Mitchell sentenced him to four months of hard labor.

-Georgia’s segregationist politicians had sought to silence King, but it backfired when John F. Kennedy and his brother Robert got involved, just before Election Day.
+Georgia’s leaders had sought to silence King, but it backfired when John F. Kennedy and his brother Robert got involved, just before Election Day.
 Mitchell agreed to free King on bond, prompting blacks to vote Democrat in an effort to end Jim Crow laws in the South.

 Sixty years later, The Associated Press is making available some of its coverage of these events, including photographs from the AP’s archive and this article on King’s sentencing in Decatur, Georgia, that appeared under the headline “Negro Integration Leader Sentenced to Four Months.”